asyncapi/bindings/anypointmq/README.md

 <a name="channelBindingObjectType"></a>`destinationType`          | string | **OPTIONAL**, defaults to `queue`.
 The type of destination, which MUST be either `exchange` or `queue` or `fifo-queue`.
 SHOULD be specified to document the messaging model (publish/subscribe, point-to-point, strict message ordering) supported by this channel.
 <a name="channelBindingObjectBindingVersion"></a>`bindingVersion` | string | **OPTIONAL**, defaults to `latest`.
 The version of this binding.

+This object MAY be extended with [Specification Extensions](https://github.com/asyncapi/spec/blob/master/spec/asyncapi.md#specification-extensions).

 Note that an Anypoint MQ exchange can only be sent to, not received from.
 To receive messages sent to an exchange, [an intermediary queue must be defined and bound to the exchange](https://docs.mulesoft.com/mq/mq-understanding#message-exchanges).
 In this bindings specification, these intermediary queues are not exposed in the AsyncAPI document.
 Instead, it is simply assumed that whenever messages must be received from an exchange, such an intermediary queue is involved yet invisible in the AsyncAPI document.

 ### Examples